MeriemMar/data-labs/module-1/pandas-project/your-code/README.md

 ## Data cleaning processes (Steps)

-Start with importing the data set (CSV file)
+Start with importing the data set (CSV file).

 Create a copy of the original dataframe to modify it safely